 Socedo – This tool is perfect for b2b social media, automatically scanning social media pages, and suggesting individuals who could be potential clients.

 Once you have this audience, you can subject them to your marketing automation and other services to make them likely to become a sale.

 Socedo will also connect you to influencers, that could help with your business.
 It also helps you find the hottest topics, trends, and news that your audience cares about, and will interact with.

 There’s absolutely no doubt that marketing automation is a positive thing.
 Many brands are choosing to use marketing automation for B2B social media, and you should consider it too.
+Especially if you are already using employees to post on social media.
 How companies use social media for B2B marketing is unique to them, but we hope this post gave you inspiration on how to do it.

 The takeaway from this post is that marketing automation can increase your brand visibility, save you time, increase your sales, and improve your marketing on the whole.